singh-ab/singh-ab/README.md

 - 👨‍💻 My projects are available at [https://singhabhay.vercel.app/](https://singhabhay.vercel.app/)

-- 💬 Ask me about **Next.js, LLMs or tech in general**
+- 💬 Ask me about **Next.js, LLMs or just tech in general**

-- ⚡ Fun fact **I can solve coding problems faster than I can decide what to eat for lunch!**
+- ⚡ Fun fact, **I can solve coding problems faster than I can decide what to eat for lunch!**
 ###

 <div align="center">